-On most bikes, this setting will require a normal to slightly higher idle to get enough engagement drag to maintain consistent compression braking.
+On most ATVs, this setting will require a normal to slightly higher idle to get enough engagement drag to maintain consistent compression braking.
 This setting gives good balance between control in technical riding situations and providing enough slip to maximize traction and acceleration in terrain with poor traction.
+This is a recommended setting.